I have

 of a wife and a husband as a reflection of the relationship of the Church

-Christ (Ephesians 5:21).
-So, when Saint Paul says that wives should
+Christ” (Ephesians 5:21).
+Moreover, when Saint Paul says that wives should

-be subordinate to their husbands, he means that wives have a duty to their
+be subordinate to their husbands, he meant that wives have a noble and holy duty

-husbands in the same way as the Church has a duty to serve Christ.
+to their husbands in the same way as the Church has a noble and holy duty to serve

 husbands must love their wives even as Christ